Country News

 Proof-of-concept (POC) funding up to $250,000 CAD will be awarded to early-stage projects that can implement, test and refine solutions to country-specific personal, social, and/or environmental factors impacting young people’s mental health and wellbeing in one of the 12 countries.

-In Colombia, we’re funding POC ideas to strengthen family functioning.
-These innovative solutions should include a focus on addressing family conflict or violence for young people and their parents/caregivers.
+In Colombia, we seek bold Proof-of-Concept ideas to strengthen family functioning.
+These innovative solutions should focus on addressing family conflict or violence for young people and their parents/caregivers

 Transition-to-scale funding: